rico-hengst/tropos.heatmap_missing_files/README.md

 In general
 * the provided data can contain gaps and
 * the provided data can be un-sorted in terms of date or datetime.
+* the title at the colorbar displays the column(2of2) name of your DataFrame or your csvFile

 ## Requirements